gglerum/php-lessen/00 - Extra/02 - GRASP/README.md

 }
 ```

-Changes in validation rules, file storage, authorization, or database schema would require modifications throughout the controller.
+Changes in validation rules, file storage, authorization, or database schema would require modifications throughout the controller - everything is tangled together.

-**Proper Application in Better Example**
+**How the better example fixes this**
 - The [`FileController`](../example/better/app/Http/Controllers/FileController.php) only depends on the request, user, and service
 - Dependencies are injected through the service container
 - Each class has minimal, well-defined dependencies

 ### 5. High Cohesion
-**Principle**: Keep related responsibilities together within a class.
+**The idea**: Each class should have one clear job and stick to it.

 **Real-world analogy**: A good chef focuses on cooking, not managing reservations or handling payments.
 Each person in the restaurant should have a focused, related set of responsibilities.

-**What it means**: Cohesion measures how closely related the responsibilities of a class are.
-High cohesion means that a class has a focused purpose and all its methods work together toward that single purpose.
-Each class should have one reason to change (Single Responsibility Principle).
+**What it means in code**: Cohesion measures how closely related the responsibilities within a class are.
+High cohesion means your class has a single, focused purpose and all its methods work together toward that goal.
+If you can't explain what your class does in one sentence, it probably has low cohesion.

-**Types of cohesion** (from worst to best):
+**Different levels of cohesion** (from worst to best):
-- **Coincidental**: Unrelated functionality grouped together
+- **Coincidental**: Random unrelated stuff thrown together
-- **Logical**: Related functionality but different operations (e.g., all validation in one class)
+- **Logical**: Related functionality but different operations (like putting all validation in one massive class)
-- **Temporal**: Operations performed at the same time
+- **Temporal**: Operations that just happen to run at the same time
 - **Procedural**: Operations that follow a sequence
 - **Communicational**: Operations that work on the same data
-- **Sequential**: Operations where output of one is input to another
+- **Sequential**: Operations where the output of one feeds into another
-- **Functional**: All operations contribute to a single task
+- **Functional**: All operations contribute to a single, well-defined task (this is what you want)

-**Benefits of high cohesion**:
+**Why you should care**:
-- Classes are easier to understand and maintain
+- Classes become much easier to understand and work with
-- Better code organization and readability
+- Your code organization actually makes sense
-- Increased reusability of focused components
+- Focused components can be reused more easily
-- Simplified testing of well-defined functionality
+- Testing is simpler when each class has a clear purpose

-**Quick question to ask**: "If I had to explain what this class does in one sentence, would it be clear and simple?"
+**Quick sanity check**: "If I had to explain what this class does in one sentence, would it be clear and simple?"

-**Violation in Bad Example**
+**How the bad example has terrible cohesion**
-Low cohesion with the controller mixing HTTP handling, validation logic, business rules, and data persistence in a single method:
+The controller is mixing HTTP handling, validation logic, business rules, and data persistence all in one method:

 ```php
 public function store(StoreFileRequest $request)